amulyakpadhan/CODTECH-Internship-Task1/README.md

 ## Technologies Used
 - Python 3.x
 - Django 3.x or 4.x
-- VoiceRSS API for text-to-speech conversion
+- API for text-to-speech conversion
 - HTML/CSS (Bootstrap for styling)
 - JavaScript (jQuery)
 - Git (for version control)